dtoc/LocationAnalyzer/README.md

 First I will try to grab the data I need from Wikipedia's pages directly.
 It's possible to download Wikipedia pages as XML files, so I will also try to incorporate local data at a later date.

+To see a sample of the output, take a look at the practice.txt file I've attached.